-Specificatio n Array Type Limit Description [n] or n 16 All N.A.
-Take the n th value of the array.
-IN.A. [] All Expand.
-Generate one row for each array value. ["string"] String Concatenate all values separated by the specified string . [+] Numeric Make the sum of all the array non-null values. [x] Numeric Make the product of all array non-null values. [!]
+Specificatio Array Type Limit Description n [x] Numeric Make the product of all array non-null values. [!]
 Numeric Make the average of all the array non-null values. [>] or [<] All Return the greatest or least non-null value of the array. [#] All N.A.
 Return the number of values in the array.
-All Expand if under an expanded object.
+0 All Expand if under an expanded object.
 Otherwise Sum if numeric, else concatenation separated by ", ".
-All N.A.
-If an array, expand it if under an expanded object or take the first value of it.
+All Between two separators, if an array, expand it if under an expanded object or take the first value of it.